Bean Merch Done Right!SHOP NOW

 Mother’s Restaurant

 Regulars at Mother’s Restaurant go straight to the always-in-motion serving/deli line to get their favorite dish – which is often the signature red beans and rice, made with a secret ingredient.
 Since Mother’s cooks its own ham at the restaurant, there’s a lot of leftover ham fat as a result of trimming.
 Says Chef Roland Swazy, “It’s the fat that makes the red beans taste good.”
 Of course, Mother’s also uses Camellia Red Kidney Beans.
-Mother’s Restaurant, 401 Poydras Street, (504) 523-9656, mothersrestaurant.net.
+Mother’s Restaurant is located at 401 Poydras Street, (504) 523-9656, mothersrestaurant.net and is just a few blocks off of the St. Charles Avenue parade route.

 Categories: Celebrate the Season